chrishinds/django-auditable/README.md

 #django-auditable

 _django-auditable_ provides audit records for django models.
-The audit records are designed to be human readable, include many-to-many fields, have transaction-like semantics, and cover bulk operations like update and delete.
-The library is designed to be as djangonic as possible.
+The records are designed to be tabular and human readable, include many-to-many fields, have transaction-like semantics, and cover bulk operations like update and delete.

+## Install

+Install the production package

+    $ sudo pip install django-auditable

+or clone this repo which contains the auditable package itself and a django app from which unittests can be run (`python manage.py test demo`).

 ## Basic Use

-This repo contains the development version.
-Ordinarily It's best to install the production package *[pending release!]*

-    $ sudo pip install django-auditable

-Then define your models.
-Models which you'd like to audit, like `PizzaOrder`, need to subclass `auditable.Model`.
-To make an audit model, like `PizzaOrderAudit`, just add : `__metaclass__ = auditable.metaclass_factory(PizzaOrder)`.
-You can tailor other fields as you wish.
+* Models which you'd like to audit, like `PizzaOrder`, need to subclass `auditable.Model`.
+* To make an audit model, like `PizzaOrderAudit`, add : `__metaclass__ = auditable.metaclass_factory(PizzaOrder)`, and any other fields you need.

     import auditable
     from django.db import models